Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Food & Diet Requirements 🦴

-Dog kibble is a convenient and effective way to make sure your canine is eating a well-balanced diet.
-But keep an eye on those ingredient lists, because not all kibble is created equal.
+High-quality dog kibble or wet food can provide a well-balanced diet.
+However, keep an eye on the ingredient lists because not all kibble is created equal.

-Want to add some variety to your furry friend’s meal?
-Try giving adding some lean proteins like fish, veggies, or fruits with their standard kibble.
-Your vet will be able to tell you which foods are appropriate, whether they should be cooked or raw, and what your Westiepoo’s portion sizes should be.
+Do you want to add more variety to your furry friend’s meal?
+You can serve lean proteins like fish, veggies, or fruits with their standard kibble.
+Your vet will be able to tell you which foods are appropriate and what your Westiepoo’s portion sizes should be.

 Exercise 🐕

-As incredibly active dogs, Westiepoos need multiple opportunities throughout the day to go outside and at least one long walk daily as well.
-Though they can adapt to city or more rural settings, a fenced-in yard is very necessary.
+As incredibly active dogs, Westiepoos need multiple opportunities throughout the day to go outside and play.
+Though they can adapt to city or more rural settings, a fenced-in yard is necessary.

-And the more yard space your Westiepoo has to explore, the better!
-Their terrier heritage means that they will love adventuring solo to root around and dig.
-Additionally, their Standard Poodle parent gives this breed a love of running and retrieving.
+The more yard space your Westiepoo has to explore, the better!
+Their Terrier heritage means they will love adventuring solo to dig around.
+Additionally, their Standard Poodle parent gives them a love of running and retrieving.

 Training 🦮

-The Westiepoo’s intelligence and fun-loving nature makes for a highly trainable dog.
-Early training will start you off on the right foot with your puppy and will be a fun way for both dogs and humans to learn to communicate with each other.
+The Westiepoo’s intelligence and fun-loving nature make for a highly trainable dog.
+Early training will start you off on the right foot with your puppy and will be a fun way for dogs and humans to learn to communicate with each other.

 Their terrier breeding means that it is especially important to teach your Westiepoo good behavior.
-Without guidance, terrier breeds can become yappy, chase squirrels and other small animals, and dig in inappropriate places.
+Without guidance, Terriers can become yappy, chase squirrels and other small animals, and dig in inappropriate places.

-We recommend instilling reliable recall and “leave it” commands, as well as exercising caution about where you let your dog off their leash.
+We recommend instilling reliable recall and “leave it” commands and exercising caution about where you let your dog off their leash.
 They respond well to firm, positive training.

 Grooming ✂️

-Though an exceptionally low-shedding dog, the Westiepoo is a pooch that needs some serious grooming attention.
-It may have either a single or double coat, and the hair-like-fur grows at a rapid rate.
-Daily brushing will help prevent mats, and we recommend giving your Westiepoo a haircut every six to eight weeks.
+Though an exceptionally low-shedding dog, the Westiepoo is a pup that needs some serious grooming attention.
+It may have either a single or double coat, and the hair-like fur grows rapidly.
+Daily brushing will help prevent mats, and we recommend giving your Westiepoo a haircut every 6 to 8 weeks.

-Ears need to be checked and cleaned regularly and may need special attention if the hair around the ear is kept long.
+Their ears need to be checked and cleaned regularly and may require special attention if the hair around the ear is kept long.
 Remove any wax or dirt buildup, but also check for burrs, ticks, and other parasites that may have grabbed on.

 Health and Conditions ❤️

-Standard Poodles and West Highland White Terriers have quite a few health concerns to look out for.
-While any of these could appear in a Westiepoo, as a hybrid dog breed they are usually significantly healthier than either of their parent breeds.
+Standard Poodles and West Highland White Terriers have several health concerns to look out for.
+While many of these could appear in a Westiepoo, they are usually significantly healthier than their parent breeds.

 Bearing that in mind, here is a rundown of all the health conditions you may encounter with your Westiepoo.